ericgolftourney/StoreLocatorPlus/readme.txt

 Tested up to: 3.5.1
 Stable tag: 3.9

-Store Locator Plus makes it easy to put a fully functional store finder on your site.
+A high end location management system that makes it easy to put a store location finder on your site.
+Extensive premium add-on library available!
-The most active store locator plugin with monthly updates!

 == Description ==

 Learn more about [Store Locator Plus at CSA](http://www.charlestonsw.com/product/store-locator-plus-2).
-The website offers [more screen shots](http://www.charlestonsw.com/product/store-locator-plus-2/), [technical documentation](http://www.charlestonsw.com/support/documentation/technical-documentation/), [full release notes](http://www.charlestonsw.com/support/documentation/store-locator-plus/release-notes/) and more.
+The website offers [more screen shots](http://www.charlestonsw.com/product/store-locator-plus-2/), [technical documentation](http://www.charlestonsw.com/support/documentation/technical-documentation/), and [full release notes](http://www.charlestonsw.com/support/documentation/store-locator-plus/release-notes/).

 Store Locator Plus is an advanced system for managing multiple physical locations via a fully integrated WordPress solution.
 Whether you have ten locations or ten-thousand, you manage them with ease right from within your WordPress admin panel.